DragonSenses/Algorithms/LeetCode/200-number-of-islands/problem.md

 - Let `m` be the number of rows
 - Let `n` be the number of columns
 - The input grid has `m * n` total cells

+### **Space Complexity**: `O(m * n)`

+- **Recursive Call Stack**: In the worst case (e.g., one large island occupying the entire grid), the DFS may recurse into every land cell, resulting in a call stack depth of up to `m * n`.
+- **No Auxiliary Structures**: The algorithm modifies the input grid in-place and avoids using additional data structures like visited arrays or queues.
+- **Linear-Space Usage**: DFS uses the call stack to explore connected regions, which grows proportionally with the number of land cells in the worst case.